 - Financial Visibility & Real-Time Reporting.
 Streamlined processes and direct data input will allow for standardized data and facilitate automatic, real-time visibility into grant finances and results.
 Integration with financial and human resources systems will provide a clear picture of project status via dashboards and ad hoc reports.

 - Integrated Systems.
 A single system that is configurable to both grantee and grantor processes will replace stove-piped systems developed by individual offices and departments, and reduce the cost of maintaining and supporting outdated software.
 Integration with federal systems will allow automatic submission of correctly formatted reports.

 - Future-proof Technology.
 Current technology provides the benefit of social media collaboration and automatic audit trails.
 Software maintenance is handled by the cloud vendor, reducing TCO and pushing updates automatically.

 - Central Source of Data.
 Data centralized from disparate systems in a single, secure cloud repository facilitates reporting and allows users access anytime, anywhere, from any device.

 A successful eGrants solution for an S&L government must address the challenges identified in Section 1, achieve each of the objectives identified in Section 2, and integrate grantee, grantor, and recipient processes.
 Software as a service (SaaS), cloud-based solutions can address the challenges and achieve these objectives with flexibility, security, and cost savings.

-Building modules for grantee, grantor, and recipient functionality will connect your programs, people and processes to help your agencies, departments and offices easily identify funding opportunities; plan and budget for projects; better serve citizens and communities; and easily visualize and report on project progress and effectiveness.
+Building modules for the grantee, grantor, and recipient functionality will connect your programs, people, and processes to help your agencies, departments, and offices easily identify funding opportunities; plan and budget for projects; better serve citizens and communities, and easily visualize and report on project progress and effectiveness.
 It will also reduce investment in physical hardware and maintenance.